mohitjain/mohitjain/_posts/2013-01-06-routers-in-backbone-js-learning-backbone-js.md

 {% endhighlight %}

-and to check default route here is one example..
+and to check default route here is one example.

 {% highlight javascript %}